mensfeld/hotspotchi/README.md

 **Note:** In normal (non-concurrent) mode, Hotspotchi defaults to channel 7 (2.4GHz), so this issue doesn't apply.

+**Channel 12-14 issue:** Even on 2.4GHz, channels 12-14 may not work.
+Many devices (especially US-region phones and Tamagotchis) only support channels 1-11.
+If your router uses channel 12, 13, or 14, configure it to use a lower channel (1-11) or run Hotspotchi in non-concurrent mode which defaults to channel 7.

 ## FAQ

 ### Can I run Hotspotchi on my regular computer instead of a Raspberry Pi?